Foxtrot (criminal network): Members

-The Foxtrot network is considered to be well organized, and has been a major concern for law enforcement agencies in Sweden.
-The Foxtrot network is also linked to gun crime and violence in Sweden.
+The Foxtrot network is linked to gun crime and violence in Sweden.
 It consists primarily of people between the ages of 25 and 35 and includes several of Majid's relatives.
-The Foxtrot Network typically targets people who are not well off, such as newly immigrated families, the young, and people diagnosed with Autism and with other struggling mental health issues.
+The network is considered to be well organized, and has been a major concern for law enforcement agencies in Sweden.
+It typically targets for recruitment the financially vulnerable, such as newly immigrated families, the young, and people diagnosed with autism or struggling with mental health issues.

 Relations with Iran

-Foxtrot has developed direct operational ties with the Iranian regime, specifically Iran’s Ministry of Intelligence and Security (MOIS).
+Foxtrot has developed direct operational ties with the Iranian government, specifically Iran's Ministry of Intelligence and Security (MOIS).
 These connections have been substantiated by multiple Western government investigations and recent coordinated sanctions by the US, UK, and other European states.
-Rawa Majid was recruited by Iran’s MOI after fleeing to Iran in September 2023.
+Rawa Majid was recruited by Iran's MOI after fleeing to Iran in September 2023.
 In exchange for protection and safe haven in Tehran, Majid agreed to use his network to carry out attacks on Israeli and Jewish targets across Europe.
 Under Iranian direction, Foxtrot orchestrated and attempted several attacks.